• DAkkS

 Are you interested in the topic of accreditation or would you like to be accredited for the first time?
 Are you wondering about the requirements that will need to be fulfilled?
 Here you will find answers to the basic questions about the accreditation procedure, as well as information about how to get in touch.

-Where does DAkkS accredit?
+Where does DAkkS provide accreditation?

 More about accreditation outside Germany